[Exclusive] EU to call out Russian aggression at Kyiv summit

 The draft EU declaration used more strident language on Russia's role in the war than the last EU-Ukraine summit conclusions from 2020.

-It highlighted "Russia's responsibility as a party to the conflict", giving the lie to Russia's use of covert forces and disinformation to mask its involvement.
+It highlighted "Russia's responsibility as a party to the conflict", despite Russia's use of covert forces and disinformation to mask its involvement.

 "We condemn the violations of the ceasefire by Russia-backed armed formations and call on Russia to fully assume its responsibility in this regard," the EU planned to say.